caraya/gulp-starter-2021/src/md-content/defining-css-custom-properties-in-javascript.md

 The calls to processColor will return undefined but the variables will be available to use in the CSS code.

-I used the conde in [this gist](https://gist.github.com/caraya/d4e81bc332bbf25659e424e52fb67d96) as a proof of concept.
+I used the code in [this gist](https://gist.github.com/caraya/d4e81bc332bbf25659e424e52fb67d96) as a proof of concept.